Tailnet-First Operator Plane

 User opens dashboard URL (e.g. https://dashboard.tail12345.ts.net)

--> Caddy checks Tailscale identity via tailscale_auth
+-> Caddy checks Tailscale or mTLS identity

 -> Maps to platform role: